 The MTA Configuration File MUST contain Per-Realm Configuration Data.
-Per-Realm Configuration Data MUST contain at least the data for the Provisioning Realm that is identified in DHCP Option-122, suboption-6.
+In the case of the Secure Provisioning Flow, per-realm Configuration Data MUST contain at least the data for the Provisioning Realm that is identified in DHCP Option-122, suboption-6.

-After Receiving the MTA Configuration File, an MTA MUST validate the following:
+In the case of the Secure Provisioning Flow, after receiving the MTA Configuration File, an MTA MUST validate the following: